 I recently completed reading Charles and Mary Beard’s The Rise of American Civilization, which at one time was one of the most influential texts on the subject.
 The Beards, as is typical with textbooks in general, frequently revised the text, mostly adding to the end to keep that up to date.
 The version I read ended with the inauguration of Franklin Roosevelt, which is an interesting point for me because this narrative started around that time.
 Before I get into the subject of “cancellation” (which is somewhat but not entirely anachronistic) I’ll start with a few general impressions.

-The first is that the general impression one gets is that the Beards consider the American nation as above all an economic arrangement, with different propertied groups (and later groups without property) competing for primacy in the system.
+The first is general impression one gets is that the Beards consider the American nation as above all an economic arrangement, with different propertied groups (and later groups without property) competing for primacy in the system.
 They’re a little too close to the events to apply this analysis to the Progressive Era (they could have if they had really wanted to) but overall that’s the impression one gets from the way they handle the facts.

 The second is that much of the way I was taught American history (at least up to my high school days) followed the Beard idea in many ways.
 That makes sense, because having grown up at the top of the society, an economic interpretation of the history of the Republic is a congenial one to the winners.